1 Meeting the costs

 - has a vacancy.

-People who are assessed as needing residential or nursing care, and who are eligible for financial support from the County Council, normally have their places paid for at the usual maximum rates.
+People who are assessed as needing residential or nursing care, and eligible for financial support from the County Council, normally have their places paid for at the usual maximum rates.

 Enhanced rates are paid for homes within all of the Northern area and those homes in the Western area listed in the Care Guide under Midhurst, Pulborough and Billingshurst.